steward-fu/nds/README.md

 &nbsp;

-The HOTKEY is user-configurable and can be rebound to the MENU or SELECT key via the SDL2 menu.
+The HOTKEY is user-configurable and can be rebound to the F1 or SELECT key via the SDL2 menu.

 | ( Keypad Mode )       | (Function)                          |
 | --------------------- | ----------------------------------- |